mavinothkumar/frontend-dashboard/readme.txt

 4. Do save.

 == Frequently Asked Questions ==

+= Loader doesn't close and not updating ? =

+Please check whether your site is having Javascript error(s), If your using Chrome or Safari, Please right click and click Inspect Element, then click Console tab.
+If you find any error.
+Then kindly deactivate that plugin and try one more time.

+= How to add custom user field inside the template? =

+You can add the custom user field in your template by calling the get_user_meta( user_id, custom field slug, true );

+= How to add custom post field inside the template? =

+You can add the custom post field in your template by calling the get_post_meta( post_id, custom field slug, true );

 = How to create all in one login page [login, register, forgot password and dashboard] =

 1. First we need to create a new page for custom login.